You are here

 Submitted by Camper Ellie on Tue, 2017-04-25 10:22

 Camper Ellie Shepherd wraps up her 2nd season with Pro Ride Snowboard Camps in Whistler.
-Here is her review of the endless winter we exeperinced here at camp.
+Here is her review of the endless winter of snow we experienced here at camp.

-The first day back on snow and in familiar territory was, as you can imagine, epic!
+The first day back on snow, and the familiar territory was as you can imagine, epic!
 We all went out as one big crew which was the best way to get to know everyone and we had a sick time tearing up Whistler and then Blackcomb after a large portion of the traditional & famous Poutine for lunch (a French, Quebec dish of French fries topped with cheese curds and gravy).

-Friday night was the weekly get together at Cinnamon Bear bar in the village where everyone hangs out with the coaches and all the other campers and have a great time catching up over beer and pizza and of course there is the lucky dip prize give away.
+Friday night was the usual weekly get together at the Cinnamon Bear bar in the village where everyone hangs out with the coaches and all the other campers to catch up over beer and pizza and of course there is the lucky dip prize give away.
 I did pretty well this year coming away with a beanie (or touque as they call them over here), a jacket and some socks.

-Training started on the Monday for CASI Level 1 snowboard instructor.
-There were five of us taking it and after a few weeks of expert coaching we all passed with flying colours maintaining Pro Ride’s 100% pass rate.
-We learned some great techniques for teaching beginner snowboarders up to novice and personal rider improvement too.
+Training started on the Monday for the CASI Level 1 snowboard instructor.
+There were five of us training for the exam and after a few weeks of expert coaching we all passed with flying colours maintaining Pro Ride’s 100% pass rate.
+We learned some great techniques for teaching beginner snowboarders up to novice and loads of personal rider improvement too.
 We had so much fun along the way.

-Of course it wasn’t all just training.
-Weekends we headed out generally as a whole crew and then those that wanted to go through the park would head there while some headed for the peak of whistler and headed down to Creekside (a 7km leg burner) to visit Dusty’s the famous aprés for their infamous Ceasers and or beers.
-We had onesie day which consisted of, a cheetah, a unicorn, and skeleton, a dragon, a kangaroo and a 6’3” shark!
+Of course it wasn’t all just training, weekends were free time where we would head out as a whole crew.
+Those that wanted to go through the park would head there while some headed for powder at the peak of whistler and then down to Creekside (a 7km leg burner) to visit Dusty’s for their famous aprés with their infamous Ceasers or beers.
+We also had a onesie day which consisted of, a cheetah, a unicorn, and skeleton, a dragon, a kangaroo and a 6’3” shark!

 Every Saturday night we had “family dinner” where someone would pick a traditional dish from their country and cook for the rest of us.
 I did a roast dinner and yorkshire pudding, you can’t get much more traditionally British than that!

 Level 2 training was a real step up from Level 1.
 It was so exciting learning new concepts and ways of teaching intermediate riders.
-I learnt so much from all the coaches and saw a vast improvement in my riding skills on piste, off piste and in the park also.
+I learnt so much from all the coaches and saw a vast improvement in my riding skills on piste, off piste and in the park too.
 Whistler Blackcomb has some of the best off piste I have ever known and that includes many of the European resorts.
 It was fascinating learning how to construct lessons for ungroomed terrain as well as groomed runs and learning to teach flat land tricks also was great fun.
-I felt fully equipped to face my Level 2 evaluation and a great part of that was from feed back whilst watching our own riding that is videoed every Tuesday.
-Tuesday night is video analysis night and the coaches come to the house and highlight the good in your riding and then areas for improvement.
-The great thing about this is that you can watch and see how your riding is developing as the course continues through the season.
-An invaluable tool.
-I am happy to say that I passed my Level 2 after a successful 4 days of evaluation and now am qualified to teach almost anywhere in the world, but of course no prizes for guessing where I have chosen to follow that dream, of course Whistler Blackcomb, one of the best regarded snow schools in North America.
+I felt fully equipped to face my Level 2 evaluation and a great part of that was from feedback whilst watching my own riding that was videoed every Tuesday.
+Tuesday night is video analysis night and the coaches come to the camp house and highlight the good in your riding and then areas for improvement.
+The great thing about this is that you can watch and see your riding develop as the course continues throughout the season.
+An invaluable tool!
+I am happy to say that I passed my Level 2 after a successful 4 days of evaluation and i'm now qualified to teach almost anywhere in the world.
+No prizes for guessing where I have chosen to follow that dream, of course Whistler Blackcomb, one of the best regarded snow schools in North America.

 I leave tomorrow after a highly successful and hugely enjoyable season chasing my dream.
-With the help of Pro Ride’s excellently put together programs, expert teaching from the best coaches in Whistler Blackcomb and buckets of fun and laughter along the way, I leave Whistler knowing I am coming back in a matter of months to see friends I have made, both old and new and start the exciting new chapter of my life.
+With the help of Pro Ride’s excellent programs, expert teaching from the best coaches in Whistler Blackcomb and buckets of fun and laughter along the way, I leave Whistler knowing I am coming back in a matter of months to see friends I have made, both old and new and to start the exciting new chapter of my life.

 Ellie Shepherd - London UK